Bratah123/TheOrangeOnion/README.md

 2. Traverse to the project root directory
 3. Run command: `python3 -m venv venv` to create a virtual env for this project
 4. Run command: `venv/bin/pip3 install -r requirements.txt`
+6. Run command: `venv/bin/python3 src/db/init_db.py` to initialize the database

 ## Run the Server
-1. Initialize the database
-    - Windows: `venv/Scripts/python src/db/init_db.py`
-    - Linux: `venv/bin/python3 src/db/init_db.py`

-2. Run the following command from the project root directory:
+1. Run the following command from the project root directory:
     - Windows: `venv/Scripts/python src/wsgi.py`
     - Linux: `venv/bin/python3 src/wsgi.py`

-3. Go to the IP address listed in the console output on any web browser
+2. Go to the IP address listed in the console output on any web browser
     - At the time of writing, this should be [127.0.0.1:4040](http://127.0.0.1:4040)
     - Your mileage may vary as this is subject to change; always check the console output